Refund of Bitcoin payments

 The employee from the accounting department can enter the refund into the system and the administrator then finally releases the payment.
 Instead of the release by the internal BTCPay Wallet a payout can be secured by a hardware key.

-With the current BTCPay version, partial credits and credits on Lightning are not yet possible.
+Credits on Lightning are not yet possible with the current BTCPay version.
 But this is planned for one of the future versions.

 The refund of a Bitcoin payment presented here is based on the fact that a Customer has previously paid with Bitcoin.